 How to Apply Kinesiology Tape

 Kinesiology tape is water resistant, yet breathable, allowing it to be worn for exercise, showering, or swimming.
 It dries quickly and seldom causes skin irritation.
 When properly applied, most kinesiology tape applications will last from 3-5 days.
-Following the tips below will ensure optimal benefits from each application.
+If you follow these tips on how to apply kinesiology tape, you will get the most benefit from each application.

 Preparing the Skin